 | Criminal Matter | Felony charges, convictions, or pleas | All felonies and certain misdemeanors |

-| Financial Disclosure | Bankruptcies, liens, judgments, or compromises with creditors | All within past 10 years |
+| Financial Disclosure | Bankruptcies, liens, judgments, or compromises with creditors | Subject to Form reporting and BrokerCheck disclosure rules |

 Customer Complaint Thresholds